rhysperry111/homeassistant2influxdb/README.md

 MySQL/MariaDB is hard-coded, but (untested) lines of code to work with the SQLite dtabase are included (search for SQLite).

+The script will most probably not run out of the box.
+Please use it as a working base to create your own version.

 Use at your own risk.
 (Backups recommended)

 ## Introduction